xyd18/ExtremeWeatherProject/docs/index.md

 This is our 15618 Project.
-We parallelize the Transformer using Model and Pipeline parallelism.[Project GitHub](https://github.com/xyd18/ExtremeWeatherProject)
+We parallelize the Transformer using Model, Tensor Model and Pipeline parallelism.[Project GitHub](https://github.com/xyd18/ExtremeWeatherProject)

 ## [Proposal](proposal/index.md)
 Our project proposal